-South Patrick Shores Contamination Investigation
+Investigation Continues Into South Patrick Shores Contamination and Cancer Concerns

 Image captured of Satellite Shores housing being torn down for new development in Satellite Beach, Florida, in 2018.
 Images by Stel Bailey Photography